nix-community/developer-workshop/2024-11-report/README.md

 @hsjobeki (Clan) @elikoga (Thymis), @roberth @SynQ @fricklerhandwerk (Fediversity): Each of us works on a framework that has NixOS deployments at its core and exposes a user interface for letting people orchestrate that.
 Every project has a slightly different user group and goal they ultimately want to achieve.
 The underlying technical challenges the we are facing have a big overlap.

-We presented each of our architectures and how we aim to solve shared problems, to learn from each other and gain insights in fields that one of us have explored already.
+We presented each of our architectures and how we aim to solve shared problems, to learn from each other, and to gain insights in fields that some of us have explored already.

 | | [Fediversity](https://www.fediversity.eu/) + [NixOps4](https://github.com/nixops4/nixops4) | [Clan](https://clan.lol/) | [Thymis](https://thymis.io) |
 |-|-|-|-|